-Assumption Type Assumption Discussion Key assumptions and uncertainties Library Management System That the Council continues to run modern Library Management software.
+Assumption Type Assumption Discussion Library Management System Council continues to run modern Library Management software.
 The Library Management System (LMS) is Symphony software from Sirsi Dynix which is provided through the national Kōtui consortium.
 The contract with Kōtui provides for ongoing support and updates of the LMS software.
 The Council will fund the ongoing costs for the LMS software and will replace or upgrade the software as required at the end of the Kōtui contract period in 2016.
 The contract with Kōtui may be renewed at the end of the contract period in 2016.
 LMS support and upgrade costs will continue to reside with Council's Information Services budgets.
-Digital service delivery That there will be increased delivery of digital services via the library website.
+Digital service delivery There will be increased delivery of digital services via the library website.
 Trends in technology for library and information services indicate an increase in the scope and range of digital services that will be provided by libraries in the short to medium term.
 It is anticipated that there will be a change in the relative proportions of electronic and physical resources and that the size of the physical collections will reduce over time.
 There will be increased digitisation of material in the library's heritage collections.
-That RFID technology has become a feasible option for Installing RFID technology will increase staff productivity and customer self-

-Assumption Type Assumption Discussion libraries of our size. service.
-That the APNK network will continue to be funded by the National Library.
+RFID technology has become a feasible option for libraries of our size.
+Installing RFID technology will increase staff productivity and customer self-service.
+The APNK network will continue to be funded by the National Library.
 The Aotearoa People's Network Kaharoa (APNK) network is dependent on continued funding by the National Library.
-The current contract APNK expires on 30 June 2015.
-Library facilities That the size of the Richmond, Takaka and Murchison libraries will be sufficient to meet their communities needs With the expected increase in the use of electronic resources and other online services and the consequent reduction of the physical collections it is anticipated that there is sufficient capacity within the existing library buildings in the Richmond, Takaka and Murchison areas to cater for population growth for the next 10 years
+The current contract APNK expires on 30 June 2016.
+Library facilities The size of the Richmond, Takaka and Murchison libraries will be sufficient to meet their communities needs With the expected increase in the use of electronic resources and other online services and the consequent reduction of the physical collections it is anticipated that there is sufficient capacity within the existing library buildings in the Richmond, Takaka and Murchison areas to cater for population growth for the next 10 years

-Risk Management
+9.5 Risk Management

 A risk management plan for libraries was completed in 2011 and no significant risks were identified.

-Council's risk management approach is described in detail in Appendix Q.

-This approach includes risk management at an organisational level (Level 1).
+Council's risk management approach is described in detail in Appendix Q. This approach includes risk management at an organisational level (Level 1).
 The treatment measures and outcomes of the organisational level risk management are included within the Long Term Plan.

 The asset group level (Level 2) risk assessment was carried out at the same time as the Level 1 assessment due to the small number of assets managed within the activity.
 Council has also identified and assessed critical assets (Level 3), the physical risks to these assets and the measures in place to address the risks to the asset.
-There are no specific risk management related projects required for the Library Services activity.
+A risk management related project required for the Library Services activity is a review and update of the risk assessment undertaken in 2011.

-Improvement Plan
+9.6 Improvement Plan